abpframework/abp/docs/en/framework/api-development/standard-apis/configuration.md

 * `IApplicationConfigurationContributor` defines the `ContributeAsync` method to extend the **application-configuration** endpoint with the specified additional data.
 * You can inject services and perform any logic needed to extend the endpoint as you wish.

-> Application configuration contributors are automatically discovered by the ABP Framework and executed as a part of the application configuration initialization process.
+> Application configuration contributors are automatically discovered by the ABP and executed as a part of the application configuration initialization process.